arnguyen140/Pokemon-FireRed-Battle-AI/README.md

 How to use:
 - Set in-game text speed to medium or slow otherwise AI won't work
 - Run "FireRedBattleAI.py" (ideally while you're scrolling through the trainer dialogue in the overworld) before "Trainer XYZ would like to battle!" appears
-- Continue to press through the dialogue until the screen turns black and you enter the battle environment.
-Then don't press any buttons and let the AI play.
+- Continue to press through the dialogue until the screen turns black and you enter the battle environment
+- Then don't press any buttons and let the AI play
-- Stop the AI once the overworld appears again
+- The AI will stop once the overworld appears again, allowing you to take control again

 Progress:
 <br />